saleor/saleor-docs/docs/dashboard/configuration/attributes.md

 * Value Required - If the toggle is active, this attribute is required on the Product setup page.
 In other words, when you will be creating a Product using this attribute, you will be required to provide value for this attribute.

+**3. Properties card**

-3. The Properties card is divided into Storeforont and Dashboard Properties sections.
+The Properties card is divided into Storeforont and Dashboard Properties sections.
 These sections allow you to define how your attribute should behave from the Storefront and Dashboard perspective.

 Use the following fields to complete the properties setup of your attribute: